Lock or Unlock Taskbar

 Option 2: From Windows 10 Settings App

-Option 3: Lock or Unlock Taskbar by Using Windows Registry
+Option 3: By Using Windows Registry

 Check Out This Video to Hide Taskbar Automatically